crbulakites/hum/README.md

 Installing the Latest Release
 -----------------------------
-To install the latest release as a CLI tool, first make sure that you have Cargo installed so that you can download the binary from crates.io:
+To install the latest release as a CLI tool, first make sure that you have fulfilled the requirements by [_installing PortAudio_](#requirements).

+Second, make sure that you have Cargo installed so that you can download the binary from crates.io:

 https://www.rust-lang.org/en-US/install.html

-Then run the following command in the terminal:
+Then you can run the following command in the terminal:

 `cargo install hum`